Miniature Schnauzer Rescue of North Texas

 While in the foster care program, specially trained, dedicated volunteers work intensively with each dog spending hours of their personal time socializing, providing obedience training as well as "house manners" for each fostered schnauzer.

 When MSRNT cannot accept additional animals for their program, enrollments are halted until new spots become available.
-The organization does not euthanize.
-Because of this policy, MSRNT cannot receive funding from any government agency.
+The organization does not euthanize for space.
 MSRNT funding comes from private sources including income from fund-raising events and private donations.
 MSRNT is a non-profit organization.